 Next, check and make sure your site is still pulling up well in Google.
 If so, you are probably fine.
 If not, check and make sure you weren't hit with a manual action notification.
 If you were, you'll need to request that it be removed.

 Guest blogging is a great way to connect with new readers, but do it in a smart way.
 Post unique content on your blog and other blogs that is related to your niche.
 Don't accept anything spammy or put too many links or spam in your own posts.

 #1.
 Write Content that Is Only About Events Occurring Today

-You’ve likely heard the term evergreen.
+You've likely heard the term evergreen.
 This means that if I read your article today or in six months, it should still be relevant.
-If you follow current topics and post about something that is very specific to today, then your content won’t be evergreen.
-Instead, look at how you can make it evergreen.
+If you follow current topics and post about something that is very specific to today, then your content won't be evergreen.
+Instead, look at how you can make your content evergreen.
 For example, whether you love her or hate her Miley Cyrus is a hot topic right now.
-The big trending news is that she’s canceled several of her tour stops due to an severe allergic reaction to an antibiotic.
+The big trending news is that she's canceled several of her tour stops due to a severe allergic reaction to an antibiotic.

 Let's say that I want to write a blog post about this.
 So, I come up with the title:

 Miley Cyrus Cancels More Bangerz Tour; How to Spend Your Saturday